 We loved the belt hook: finally, someone is thinking over in Germany.
 We’re glad the Japanese sold Hitachi back to its original land.
 By the way, Metabo comes from ‘metal boring’, the name for the original German drills.

 An unheard of 3-year warranty on the battery pack: wow.
 They have an extremely long runtime and service life and an indicator of battery charge status.
 So cool.

 Simply the best cordless drill on the market.

 Click on image to read more and buy.

 Safety Tool gifts show that you really care.
-Us older workers no longer take chances with our health and safety like we did in our youth.
+Us older workers no longer take chances with our health and safety as we did in our youth.

 The next few items in our best tool gifts list protect your hands, eyes, ears, and lungs.